 i.
 Detailed Resume or CV documenting significant accomplishments in the education and development of future engineers.

 ii.
-Member of the Water Environment Federation.
+Member in good standing of the Water Environment Federation.

 - Format and content of a nomination: